Home

 WHY I’M RUNNING

-After advocating for the community regarding several housing and zoning issues, she realized the real reason her community was suffering.
+After advocating for the community regarding several housing and zoning issues, Martha realized the real reason my community was suffering.
 That every decision made at city hall had an impact on daily lives of residents.
 The lack of green space, quality air or fresh food markets.
 The underperforming school and lack of quality healthcare options or lack of investment in our infrastructure.
 The stem of all the issues was the voice at the table.

 WHY I’M RUNNING